 When carrying out complex logistics operations for a business, a number of other important factors must be considered.
 You need a smart solution that can automate your end-to-end logistics activities, save costs and reduce human dependency.
-Google Maps or other web mapping services are not capable of doing that.
-That’s where advanced Route Optimization software comes to the rescue.
+Google Maps routes or other web route mapping services are not capable of doing that.
+That’s where advanced route optimization software comes to the rescue.

 Typically, when you enter your start and end locations on Google Maps, it geocodes the two points on a digital map.
 Google’s advanced algorithms consider real-time traffic and road conditions to provide the shortest possible route as well as the Expected Time of Arrival (ETA) from point A to B.

 Google Maps can plan multi-stop routing, but it is best-suited for simple routing scenarios and may not necessarily offer the most optimal route when you have more than five stops.

 In case of multiple stops:

 If you must plan a more complex journey with multiple stops, you would have to manually enter every location on Google Maps and decide the order of stops yourself.
 Route Optimization, on the other hand, offers a range of added features that go above and beyond simple route planning.

 Route Optimization uses AI & ML algorithms to plan the most optimal sequence of stops with traditional and static planning capabilities.
 And also real-time and dynamic routing and multi-stop route planning to support on-demand logistics operations.

 Route Optimization software caters to the dynamic needs of modern enterprises across various industries to offer more than just accurate route planning.
 It takes into consideration a number of business constraints, in addition to real-time traffic and road conditions to offer logistics optimization at various levels, thereby adding value to the supply chain.